NuFace Review: Can Microcurrents Improve Skin?

 NuFace Mini product image

-On the NuFace website product pages, the brand shares before-and-after images of users, as well as stats such as "85% of users experienced improved facial contour."
-There is no link to a clinical trial backing these stats, so we recommend that consumers disregard them.
+On the brand's product pages, before-and-after images of users are shared, as well as stats such as "85% of users experienced improved facial contour."

 NuFace Cancer Warning